infinix flip

 Evolution of the USB in Smartphones

 Remember the times when we would charge our mobile phones with a 2.5mm plug?
-Times have changed a lot since then, and electronic devices have gone from that circular port to a USB port instead, making battery charging and file transfer more efficient than what it was once.
+Times have changed a lot since then, and electronic devices have gone from that circular port to a port instead, making battery charging and file transfer more efficient than what it was once.
 Let’s take a quick look through the evolution of the USB ports in smartphones.

 Before anything else, all of the USB ports mentioned here have the USB Type-A as its socket connector.
 The Type-A connector is intended to be used on the host controller and hubs of the following upstream connectors.
 Now that we have that out of the way, read on for a short history lesson!